OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 It should be noted that an LLM does not have any agency itself, however applications can use the output from an LLM to trigger actions.
 Such capability is typically constructed as a 'plugin' or a 'tool'.
 The decision to perform external actions may be hard-wired by the system developer as part of a chain, or may be delegated to a LLM 'agent' to dynamically determine which are the most appropriate to take.
 Without restriction, any undesirable operation of the LLM (regardless of the root cause; be it hallucination, direct/indirect prompt injection, malicious plugin, poorly-engineered benign prompts, or just a poorly-performing model) may result in undesirable actions being taken.

 **Description:**

-Excessive Agency is the vulnerability that arises from allowing an LLM-based application to perform undesireable or damaging actions based upon the output from an LLM.
+Excessive Agency is the vulnerability that allows an LLM-based application to perform undesireable or damaging actions based upon the output from an LLM.
+Typical root causes of this vulnerability include excessive permissions, inadequate filtering/bounds-checking, and poor design choices.

 **Labels/Tags:**